-So since 2011, a joint effort has been underway by the the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C) to standardize real time communications across the internet, according to IEEE Standards Communications Magazine.
+In 2011, a joint effort got underway by the the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C) to standardize real time communications across the internet, according to IEEE Standards Communications Magazine.
 This effort includes support for protocols, API requirements, interworking with legacy VoIP and advancements in congestion and flow control as well as the overall communications infrastructure.

-This standardization drive is intended to enable all interested parties to reach consensus on a well-defined set of protocols and APIs for widespread deployment of the real time communications experience, in the words of IEEE ComSoc.
+This standardization drive intends to enable all interested parties to reach consensus on a well-defined set of protocols and APIs for widespread deployment of the real time communications experience, in the words of IEEE.
 That way web developers, browser vendors and application and telecommunications providers can leverage the market in order to offer end users interoperable, media-rich, web-enabled products.

 Future of Real Time Communications

-With Gartner predicting more than 20.8 billion connected things (e.g., phones, tablets, PCs, remote sensors, routers) by 2020, the internet of everything will be a real time communications network.
+With Gartner predicting more than 20.8 billion connected things (e.g., phones, tablets, PCs, remote sensors, routers) by 2020, the internet of everything must become a real time communications network.
 A glimmer of this future can already be seen in the utility and disruption in the case of the Uber car-sharing app/service.
 A customer needs a ride now and a driver is available for hire now.
-While a simple transactional relationship of money for transportation that has been occurring for thousands of years, the real revolution enabled by real time communications is what’s happening on the back-end systems, notes Telecoms.com.
+While a simple transactional relationship of money for transportation that has occurred for thousands of years, the real revolution enabled by real time communications happens on the back-end systems, notes Telecoms.com.